tdwg/interaction/README.md

 Participation is open to all interested parties.

-We have regular virtual meetings scheduled to happen every 15 days.
+We have regular virtual meetings scheduled to happen every **15 days**.
 If you are interested in participating, please, send an email to [joseasalim@usp.br](mailto:joseasalim@usp.br) so that your is name added to the list of participants.
+Additionally, we encorage any new incomer to join our [TDWG Biological Interaction Data Group](https://groups.google.com/g/tdwg-interaction).

 ## Resources